 The memory type output deserves special attention.
 Unlike /proc/meminfo which only tells you total and available RAM, dmidecode -t memory enumerates every physical memory slot on the board — including empty ones — and for populated slots shows the speed, size, ECC capability, manufacturer, part number, and serial number.
 This is how you verify that a server has the right DIMMs installed before a warranty claim, or confirm that a memory upgrade actually landed in the correct channels for interleaving.

-Memory Device Array Handle: 0x1000 Error Information Handle: 0x1100 Total Width: 72 bits Data Width: 64 bits Size: 32 GB Form Factor: DIMM Locator: DIMM_A1 Bank Locator: NODE 1 CHANNEL A DIMM 0 Type: DDR5 Speed: 4800 MT/s Manufacturer: Samsung Serial Number: 3A45BE91 Part Number: M321R4GA3BB6-CQKOL Configured Memory Speed: 4800 MT/s ECC: Yes
+Memory Device Array Handle: 0x1000 Error Information Handle: 0x1100 Total Width: 72 bits Data Width: 64 bits Size: 32 GiB Form Factor: DIMM Locator: DIMM_A1 Bank Locator: NODE 1 CHANNEL A DIMM 0 Type: DDR5 Speed: 4800 MT/s Manufacturer: Samsung Serial Number: 3A45BE91 Part Number: M321R4GA3BB6-CQKOL Configured Memory Speed: 4800 MT/s ECC: Yes

 The numeric type codes are an alternative to keyword strings.
 Type 0 is BIOS, type 17 is memory device, type 4 is processor, and so on.
 The full table is in the dmidecode man page.
 You can also use sudo dmidecode -t 17 instead of sudo dmidecode -t memory — both work.

-SMBIOS data is written by the firmware vendor and can be inaccurate, incomplete, or contain placeholder strings like "To Be Filled By O.E.M." on budget hardware.
-Always cross-reference critical values (especially memory speed) against what the kernel actually negotiated, visible in dmesg | grep -i ddr or the UEFI setup screen.
+SMBIOS data is written by the firmware vendor and reliability varies widely.
+The Debian dmidecode man page states: "More often than not, information contained in the DMI tables is inaccurate, incomplete or simply wrong."
+Budget hardware frequently ships with placeholder strings like "To Be Filled By O.E.M." for fields including product names and serial numbers.
+Additionally, dmidecode reports what the firmware claims about the hardware — not what the kernel is actually using.
+Always cross-reference critical values (especially memory speed) against what the kernel negotiated, visible in dmesg | grep -i ddr or the UEFI setup screen.

 Extracting Specific Fields for Scripting